 However, soon after the software package was developed, FoxPro was phased out by the Microsoft Corporation.
 Initially, the Buzzards Bay NEP made available to towns a special compiled standalone version of SepTrack (Version 1E.0) that could run in Windows even without FoxPro installed.

 In light of the changing Windows ™ operating features, Kyran Research initiated on its own a re-write of the SepTrack software program, using Microsoft Access ™ as the base platform.
 From the user's point of view, the software program interface remained unchanged.
 This updated software package, as well as the original software package, continue to be used by most Buzzards Bay municipalities.

 The SepTrack V1.0 General Property Information Screen.Read the original SepTrack manual (350 kb pdf file) prepared by the Buzzards Bay NEP.

 Download the Software

-2015 update: You can download the software here: SepTrack 2000 update.
+You can download the old software here: SepTrack 2000 update.
 (9 MB), to see what it looks like, but the old software is not supported under Windows 7 without many workarounds..
-For example, only one town that we are aware of is using this software in Windows 7 across a network, there are too many file protections and incompatabilities to attempt new installations, so we recommend using the general micorosoft access templates produced by DEP in 2000 as per the link below if you are a programmer attempting to create a new septic system tracking system from scratch.
+For example, only one town that we are aware of is using this software in Windows 7 across a network.
+There are too many file protections and incompatibilities to attempt new installations, so we recommend using the general Microsoft Access templates produced by DEP in 2000 as per the link below if you are a programmer attempting to create a new septic system tracking system from scratch.